Update your home by learning how to install a new backsplash yourself.

 Before beginning your tile backsplash installation, you will want to first cover your counter top and flooring.
 Remove outlet covers from electrical outlets and anything else on your wall that might interfere.

-Next, lay out your tile before starting.
+Next, lay out your tile before installation.
 This will give you an idea of a good starting point.
-As you can see from the picture above my first piece was half of a half.
+As you can see from the picture above my first tile piece was half of a half, not a full tile.

-Now you are ready to apply the tile adhesive to the back of the tile.
-Use a notched trowel and make sure to have good grooves in the tile adhesive.
-This will create a suction to your wall and hold the tile in place until it is dry.
+Now you are ready to lay your first row of tile.
+Apply the tile adhesive to the back of the tile piece.
+Use a notched trowel and make sure to have a groove pattern in the tile adhesive.
+This is the best way to create a suction to your wall and hold the tile in place until it is dry.

 For this backsplash I applied the mastic, or adhesive to the back of the tiles because I was starting and stopping often.
 Once you have mastic on the wall you don't want to stop until it is all covered.
-If it dries before you place a tile on the mastic it will have to be chiseled off.
+If it dries before you place individual tiles on the mastic it will have to be chiseled off.

 Apply adhesive, then place tile.
-Use spacers in between, before adding your next tile and continue this pattern.
-For spacing I am using 1/16" tile spacers.
+Use spacers in between tiles as you go, before adding your next tile.
+I am using 1/16" tile spacers.
 I didn't want the grout to be very noticeable so thinner grout lines are best.

 I added temporary support to the area behind the stove for a straight edge.
-This just ensures the tile stays in a nice straight line and doesn't slide down.
+This just ensures the tile stays in a nice straight line and doesn't slide down as you stick tile on.

-As you work your way down the wall you will come to items that need to be cut around.
-It may be an outlet or in my case the pipe for my pot filler.
+As you work your way down the wall you will most likely come to your first item that needs to be cut around.
+It may be an outlet, light switches or the pipe for a pot filler.
+Exercise patience when using a wet saw because you may have to redo your cuts a few times.

-Pro Tip: Run blue tape along the cut line.
+Hot Tip: Run blue painter's tape along the cut line.
 This will give you clean lines for your cut.

-When you don't have something to butt the end of the tile into like a cabinet, one of the easiest ways to create a finished look is using Schluter.
+As you get to the end of your bottom row, you may not have something to butt the end of the tile into like upper cabinets.
+One of the easiest ways to create a finished look is using Schluter.
 This is the silver lining piece that runs from the bottom of the cabinets to the counter top.
-It allows for a very nice clean edge, and gives me something to frame the open edges of my tile with.
+It allows for a very nice clean edge, and creates a nice vertical line to frame the open edges of my tile.

 Take your time and keep checking your spacing.
 Even with spacers the spacing can get off.
 Mastic allows for some working time so make sure you are double checking and adjusting as you go.